 Cost of an SSL Certificate

 SSL certificates are a way to encrypt transactions online.
 They allow you to process credit and debit card payments securely, and are required by payment processors.
-The three sites all offer SSL certificates.
+The three sites all offer SSL certificates, but costs vary.

 There’s more to ecommerce payments than just the pricing for transactions and monthly fees.
 Let’s take a look at online and offline options, payment gateways, and international payments.